linux-chenxing/linux-chenxing.org/index.md

 Doesn't seem to exist.

 #### [Infinity5](infinity5)

+- Seems to be a version of the infinity3 that can handle higher resoltion sensors.

 - [SSC328Q](infinity5#ssc328q) - Cortex A7 + 256MB DDR3 (this might be i6)
 - [SSC329Q](infinity5#ssc329q) - Cortex A7 + 256MB DDR3 + NPU (this might be i6)

 #### [Infinity6](infinity6)

+- Updated version of the infinity3.

 - [SSC323](infinity6#ssc323) - probably Cortex A7 + 64MB DDR2 in a QFN88
 - [SSC325](infinity6#ssc325) - Cortex A7 + 64MB DDR2 in a QFN88
 - [SSC325DE](infinity6#ssc325de) - Cortex A7 + 128MB DDR3 in a QFN88